Gerold Porzellan

 Gerold Porzellan Marks

-Some of the wording in the Gerold marks has changed slightly, as well.
+The wording in the Gerold marks has changed slightly, as well.
 Some are marked, "Tettau, Bavaria" while others are marked simply, "Bavaria".
 Bavaria is a region in Germany where many porcelain manufacturers were located.
 In the nineteenth century, the mark often included the word Bavaria.
 After 1871, the words Bavaria, Germany, were used.

 The "Made in Germany" mark was introduced in the years following the McKinley Tariff Act from 1890, but...

 "With the founding of the German Democratic Republic in October 1949, the new East German Government started to instruct companies to replace the capitalist marking 'Made in Germany' with 'Made in GDR' or 'Made in German Democratic Republic'.
 The West German manufacturers took up the challenge and started to mark their products with 'Made in W. Germany' or 'Made in West Germany', distancing themselves from the now state owned companies of the GDR.
 After the fall of the Wall in November of 1989 and the official German reunification on October 3rd 1990, all companies instantly used 'Made in Germany' again.
 The exact proceedings had been formed into a law by the West German Government some time before.
 Therefore you can be sure that a product marked 'Made in West Germany' or 'Made in German Democratic Republic' can only gave been made between 1950 and 1990.
 On the other hand one should hold in mind that some East German companies continued to use 'Made in Germany' even after the founding of the German Democratic Republic; some even used it up until 1972. so an item claimed to have been made before 1949 could also have been made much later, a dating is only possible when knowing more about the marking procedures of the company."
-Resource: www.porcelainmarksandmore.com
+Source: www.porcelainmarksandmore.com

 Therefore, the Gerold's that have "Made in Germany" were manufactured from between 1937 and October 1949, while the marks, "Made in Western Germany" and "Made in W. Germany" were used after the founding of the German Democratic Republic (October 1949) and used through October 1989.